 Expanding the palate is not as fast as tightening the soft tissues, so the results should be expected not earlier than a few months.

-Overbite - when your top front teeth extend beyond your bottom front teeth.
+Overbite - when your top front teeth hide more than 1/3 of the height of the lower front teeth.
 A lot of people have a little overbite.
 In more serious cases, overbite can lead to problems with your teeth, gums, and jaw pain.

 Overbite can have genetic (congenital) causes as well as those caused by bad habits:

 Mewing can help with overbite if it was caused by improper positioning of the tongue in the mouth.
 However, it is important to realize that mewing causes the palate to widen and rise, not to draw it back.

 For mewing with overbite, be especially careful not to apply pressure with the tip of the tongue forward, but instead focus on the posterior third of the tongue and the upward pressure.

 At this point, there is inconsistent data about mewing with a strong underbite or open bite.
 Consult your doctor if you have this condition.

 There are anecdotal cases where mewing has helped to reduce or completely get rid of snoring.
 Although there is little data on this topic, it looks plausible, because tongue strengthening exercises are one of the effective methods of snoring treatment.

 If you suffer from sleep apnea or snoring, we suggest adding the following tongue-strengthening exercises to the mewing:

 Although mouth breathing causes changes in the shape of the nose and the appearance of a hooked nose, mewing can only partially correct this if started at a very early age.